Joseph S. Peckham

 His Legacy

-While Peckham’s has largely disappeared from concert programs, it has from time to time been performed.
+While Peckham’s music has largely disappeared from concert programs, it has from time to time been performed.
 The first instance of this was the performance of his “Our Fallen Heroes” by the “President’s Own” United States Marine Corps Band during the funeral procession of President John F. Kennedy, Jr. in 1963.
 Click here for an article about the music used during his funeral.

 Our Fallen Heroes, Funeral March, composed in 1894.